marazt/RestMocker/README.md

 License The MIT License (MIT)

-Last updated 16 June 2015
+Last updated 23 June 2015

 Versions
 -----------------

+**1.0.5 - 2015/06/23**

+* Added new configuration property "DoNotRespond".
+Use this property if you don't want to return request response.
+Default value is 'false'.
+* Added model validation (WebApi ActionFilterAttribute)

 **1.0.4 - 2015/06/16**

 * Added new configuration property "RandomDelay".
 Total delay is not counted in followingf way: TotalDelay = MinDelay + RandomDelay
 * Some little refactoring
 * Added support of **Swagger API documentation** on URI yourAppp/swagger/, e.g. http://localhost:8654/swagger/ui/index

 **1.0.3 - 2015/05/24**